StacklokLabs/toolhive-actions/mcp-config/README.md

 # MCP Configuration Action

-This GitHub Action persists MCP (Model Context Protocol) server configurations from Toolhive to a file and optionally uploads it as an artifact.
+This GitHub Action persists MCP (Model Context Protocol) server configurations from ToolHive to a file and optionally uploads it as an artifact.

 ## Description